RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 2. Data is divided into K groups, where members of group are as similar to each other as possible -
    1. meaning of "similar" is defined by us
    2. nearest distance is measured by Euclidean distance
-3. Doing this can be challenging for large dataset, hence sagemaker brings to the table WebScale K-Means Clustering algo
+3. Doing this can be challenging for large dataset, hence sagemaker brings to the table **WebScale K-Means Clustering** algo
 4. input -
    1. recordIO-protobuf or csv
    2. file or pipe mode on either
    3. train channel and test optional channel -
       1. for training use ShardedByS3Key and for test use FullReplicated
 5. how to use -
-   1. every observation iS mapped to n-dimensional space (n=nnumber of features)
+   1. every observation is mapped to n-dimensional space (n=number of features)
    2. works to optimize the center of cluster -
-      1. "extra cluster center" msy be specified to improve accuracy(these extra clusters ie 'K' get end up reduced to actual cluster number we provided ie 'k')
+      1. "extra cluster center" must be specified to improve accuracy(these extra clusters ie 'K' get end up reduced to actual cluster number we provided ie 'k')
       2. K = k*x
    3. algorithm -
       1. process of determining extra cluster center -
-         1. random - pick initial cluter center randomly, gives problems when clusters become too close too each other
+         1. random - pick initial cluster center randomly, gives problems when clusters become too close too each other
          2. k-means++ - tries to make initial clusters far apart
       2. iterate over training data and calculate cluster center
       3. Reduce clusters from K to k -